tom-howard/acs6121/docs/course/robot/task.md

 <figure markdown>
   ![](./figures/explore_sim.jpg){width=600px}
 </figure>

+This is an *example* of what the real-world environment *might* look like. **ALL** objects (i.e. the four coloured cylinders and the four inner wooden wall assemblies) could be in *different positions entirely*.
+The wooden walls *may not be touching the outer edges of the arena*!
+The only things that will remain the same are the arena size, the location of the outer arena walls and the floor layout (i.e. the location of the exploration zones).

 1. The robot will start in the centre of the arena, perpendicular to one of the four *outer* arena walls.
 1. It must explore the environment for **90 seconds** without touching **any** of the arena walls or the obstacles within it.